rakandirbas/LinkPredPy/README.md

 LinkPredPy
 ==========
-A gentle link prediction library in python.
+A gentle link prediction toolkit in python.

 # Example